Complete guide to dry aging beef at home

 Perfect Home Setup

-- The first thing you’ll need is a dedicated refrigerator.
-Sure, you can use the refrigerator in your kitchen, but as Steven Raichlen points out, it’s not really ideal since meat can pick up on odors from other foods, and vice versa.
+- The first thing you’ll need is a dedicated refrigerator that’s capable of holding 36°F. Sure, you can use the refrigerator in your kitchen, but as Steven Raichlen points out, it’s not really ideal since meat can pick up on odors from other foods, and vice versa.
 The best and cheapest option for this would be to use a small bar refrigerator.

 - Next, you’ll need a small wire rack and baking sheet.
 The meat would be placed on the wire rack to allow air circulation, the backing sheet would go underneath to catch any drippings.
 If your refrigerator has wire shelves, you can get away with just a baking sheet.